Approved by the Provost

 To better support international activities and to address and minimize health, safety, and other risk issues for the university, the University of Colorado Boulder (CU Boulder) establishes the following policy regarding international travel by/with students that is CU Boulder-sponsored, CU Boulder-affiliated, or related to a CU Boulder activity/program.
 This policy serves to require review of international travel plans to mitigate risk regarding issues related to risk management, health and safety and will allow the campus to maintain better records of its international work.

-International travel that is CU-Boulder-sponsored, CU-Boulder-affiliated, or related to a CU-Boulder activity/program must be reported to the CU-Boulder Office of International Education, as outlined in the policy below.
-Such travel includes, but is not limited to, activities such as study abroad programs, international internships, international travel that is part of a class or is sponsored by an academic unit or Residential Academic Program, international service learning, volunteering, or research when it is required by a CU Boulder program, recognized student organization trips abroad, and attending international conferences
+International travel involving students that is CU Boulder-sponsored, CU Boulder-affiliated, or related to a CU Boulder activity/program must be reported to the CU Boulder Office of International Education, as outlined in the policy below.
+Such travel includes, but is not limited to, activities such as study abroad programs, international internships, international travel that is part of a class or is sponsored by an academic unit or Residential Academic Program, international service learning, volunteering, or research when it is required by a CU Boulder program, recognized student organization trips abroad, and attending international conferences.

 This policy excludes personal leisure or vacation travel that has no connection to CU Boulder.